Ephesiel/tempus-fugit-intranet/readme.txt

 = 1.2.0 =
 * Add the filter which allows to get new datas of a user, once send into database.
+* Add files folders, to sort files inside the upload directory

 == How to use ==